Inter-Actief/Amelie-GDPR-document/_posts/2018-07-11-2-opslag-in-de-database-en.markdown

 #### 2.1.3 E-mail address
 *Legal Ground b, minimal execution membership agreement*
 The primary means of communication with members that Inter-*Actief* uses is e-mail.
-Invitations to General Member Meetings and membership information is shared using this channel.
+Invitations to General Member Meetings are, and membership information is shared using this channel.

 *Legal Ground a, information mailings and side activities*
 Furthermore, this means of communication is used for communication to members that they have explicitly given permission for.